-Back to brunch.
+Back to brunch at Blixen.
 I couldn’t resist the potato rosti with spinach, poached eggs and parmesan (£7).
 It can also come with a topping of salt beef and mustard hollandaise.
 The rosti was thick and deliciously crispy.
 Apart from the lack of seasoning, I loved the dish.
 Easily fixed with a couple of shakes from the salt pot.

 Mr S decided to mix and match and started with the celeriac, apple and truffle oil soup (£5).
 I had food envy once it arrived, it tasted and smelt divine.
 A perfect winter warmer.

 This was followed by sourdough bread topped with scrambled eggs and house hot-smoked trout with dill (£8.50).
 An honest dish perfectly executed in the words of Mr S.

 Being on a time limit we had to forgo dessert reluctantly.
 Service was a little slow throughout our whole lunch.
 Fine when you’re whiling away time on Sunday, but not when you’re after a quick food pit stop on your lunch break.
 Quite surprising given the city heavy clientele they’re targeting.

 Nevertheless the Blixen restaurant is a beautiful oasis in the Old Spitalfields market it looks onto, with it’s romantic corners and cosy booths.
 It has the looks, the good food and reasonable prices.
 A no brainer that I’ll be back.
 This time not to skip on the desserts.